xherin1999/noetia/noetia-whitepaper-v0.1-beta28.md

 - “the Moral Majority,” “the Sacred Law,” “the One True Identity,”
 - any concept elevated into a default meta-authority.

-From the ΠΩ lens, simulated globals are idols: they promise to compress pan-truth into one voice, to replace jaggedness with one court.
+From the $\Pi\Omega$ lens, simulated globals are idols: they promise to compress pan-truth into one voice, to replace jaggedness with one court.

 But under Noetia’s kernel, that compression is the exploit:
 - it creates a single semantic choke point,